Experienced anglers consider St. Augustine one of the best fishing destinations in the state.

 South of St. Augustine, the Matanzas Inlet Bridge is a productive and popular spot, with lots of fish to be found in the Matanzas Inlet's fast-moving waters.

-Matanzas Bay and the Guana and Tolomato Rivers are among the most fertile estuarine waters in the state of Florida, which is saying a lot.
+Matanzas Bay and the Guana and Tolomato Rivers are among the most fertile estuarine waters in the state, which is saying a lot.
 The oyster beds that can be seen peeking up out of the water at low tide are a big part of that, as they are a key species for the ecosystem.
 By providing structure for young fish to shelter in and serving as water filtering agents to keep the habitat clean, oysters are the main reason an estuary system is called "the nursery of the sea."

 But if you're out on the flats on the Matanzas, Tolomato or Guana River, watch out for the oysters.
 Their shells are razor-sharp, and can cut right through a flimsy shoe.
 Only very sturdy shoes can protect your feet, and when fishing with a canine companion, it's important to keep him or her in the boat while poling through the shallow waters of this area.